-Both as part of NOAA's mission and multiple legislative mandates, it is imperative that we understand and predict changes in the Earth's environment as a consequence of continued acidificiation of the oceans and Great Lakes, and conserve and manage marine organisms and ecosystems in response to such changes.
-In order to do this the OAP fosters and maintains relationships with scientists, resource managers, stakeholders, policy makers, and the public in order to effectively research and monitor the effects of changing ocean chemistry on economically and ecologically important ecosystems and species.
+In order to do achieve its mission, the NOAA Ocean Acidification Program fosters dialog among scientists, resource managers, stakeholders, policy makers, and the public, and advances research and monitoring to explore the effects of ocean acidification on economically and ecologically important ecosystems and species.
 Research and engagement activities are conducted according to six different focus areas or themes.

-3. Assessing the SOCIO-ECONOMIC IMPACTS of the changes and responses
+Assessing the SOCIO-ECONOMIC IMPACTS of ocean acidification on human communities

-5. Assisting to create and implement ADAPTATION STRATEGIES
+Assisting stakeholders to create and implement ADAPTATION STRATEGIES

-To learn more about NOAA's mission and the legislative drivers explore that links to the right.
+To learn more about NOAA's mission and the legislative drivers explore the navigation bar to the right.